JessicaJohnBritto/WalshPulseSeq/README.md

 WPSProtocol contains codes for implementing the protocol described in this paper _Votto, M., Zeiher, J., & Vermersch, B. (2023).
 Robust universal quantum processors in spin systems via Walsh pulse sequences. arXiv preprint arXiv:2311.10600._

+## Theory
+The theory behind this protocol can be found at [WalshPulseSeqProtocol:A python package for Dynamical Decoupling of Spin Systems using Walsh Functions](https://drive.google.com/file/d/1KWIZfiM3YbbgYqnDeojgH0q4sAX7M3V1/view?usp=sharing).

 ## Installation

 Create a virtual environment